Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Conduct ongoing monitoring to identify and report suspicious transactions and, on a risk basis, to maintain and update customer information

-Because money laundering risk varies from customer to customer and from transaction to transaction, financial institutions are free to apply different levels of due diligence depending on how much risk they assess during the account opening process.
+Because money laundering risk varies, financial institutions are authorized to apply different levels of due diligence depending on how much risk they assess during the account opening process.
 These levels include:

 Transaction monitoring

-Financial institutions are required to monitor customer transactions in an ongoing manner.
+Financial institutions are required to monitor customer transactions on an ongoing basis.
 The goal of transaction monitoring is to identify suspicious activity that may be indicative of money laundering or other financial crimes.
 Transaction monitoring typically occurs automatically — only moving to manual processes when suspicious activity has been identified.

 A number of factors are considered during transaction monitoring, including where the money originated and where it is being sent, how large of a transaction it is, the account’s transaction velocity, and the recipient of the funds.